calaverastech/grunt-productbuild/README.md

 A message for the error popup

+#### packages
+Type `Object`

+Data for pkgbuild to create packages for this product archive

-### File Options
+### Packages Options

+#### cwd
+Type: `String`

+All file src matches are relative to (but don't include) this path.

+NOTE: if specified, this option overrides the general cwd option for the archive.
+If not specified, the cwd option for the package files is the cwd option specified upstream.

+#### options.dest
+Type: `String`

+Packages created with pkgbuild are placed into this directory.
+If not specified, the dest option for the package files is the dest option specified upstream.

+#### dest
+Type: `String`

+#### files
+Type: `Object`

-The file option format is the same as in the grunt-pkgbuild plugin https://github.com/calaverastech/grunt-pkgbuild .
+The files option format is the same as in the grunt-pkgbuild plugin https://github.com/calaverastech/grunt-pkgbuild :

 #### root
 Type: `String`